sarubhai/aws-big-data-analytics/README.md

 Check the EMR Steps run status and Verify the datasets in Hive tables.

+## Kinesis

+Check the Kinesis Services and check the monitoring tab and Verify the datasets in S3 bucket.

 ### Prerequisite

 Terraform is already installed in local machine.